 Rolf Wenzel, a German national, was elected Governor of the CEB on 8 April 2011 and unanimously re-elected by the Bank’s member states on 8 April 2016.
-He will begin his second five-year mandate on 18 December 2016.
+He began his second five-year mandate on 18 December 2016.

 Before joining the CEB, Mr. Wenzel was Head of the Financial Policy Department of Germany’s Federal Ministry of Finance.